Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/In-Memory-Cache/Redis/Readme.md

 - It is the only data type in Memcached, so it is also very natural for newcomers to use it in Redis.
 - There are two ways to store JSON in Redis.
   - Option1 - `Stringify and then store JSON` in Redis, as string datatype
-  - Option2 - Use [RedisJSON](https://redis.io/docs/stack/json/), which supports JSON value in Redis.
+  - Option2 - Use [Redis JSON](https://redis.io/docs/stack/json/), which supports JSON value in Redis.
 - Commands
   - `SET <KEY> <VALUE>`
   - `GET <KEY>`